nyrahealth/CrisperWhisper/README.md

 - The loss function is defined as `1 - cosine similarity`  between the predicted cross-attention vector (when predicting a token) and the ground truth cross-attention vector.
 - This loss is averaged across all predicted tokens and alignment heads.

+5. **Training Details**
+- Since most of our samples during training were shorter than 30 seconds we shift the audio sample and corresponding timestamp ground truth around with a 50% probability to mitigate the cross attentions ,,overfitting" to early positions of the encoder output.
+- If we have more than 40ms of silence (before or after shifting) we prepend the ground truth transcript ( and corresponding cross attention ground truth) with a space so the model has to accurately predict the starting time of the first word.
+- We use [WavLM](https://arxiv.org/abs/2110.13900) augmentations during Training adding random speech samples or noise to the audio wave to generally increase robustness of the transcription and stability of the alignment heads.
+- We clip ,,predicted" values in the cross attention vectors 4 seconds before and 4 seconds after the groundtruth word they belong to to 0.
+This is to decrease the dimensionality of the cross attention vector and emphasize the attention where it counts for the alignment.

 ## License